pratiksha-sawant/INFO_7374_DMA/README.md

 # Assignment 3
-Implementing machine learning on 3 use cases to resolve enhance customer engagement and product marketing
+Implementing machine learning on 3 use cases to enhance customer engagement and product marketing

 # Final Project